sxlxc/Hakyllsite/posts/LasserreHierarchy.md

 # Moment Relaxation

+In this section we briefly show the non-probabilistic view of Lasserre hierarchy and how this idea is used in polynomial optimization problems.

 Everything in this section can be found in Chapter 3 of [Ali Kemal Sinop's PhD thesis](https://people.eecs.berkeley.edu/~venkatg/pubs/papers/thesis-ali-kemal-sinop.pdf).

 Consider the following polynomial optimiation problem